TheTypoMaster/asuswrt/release/src/router/lighttpd-1.4.29/external_file/js/davclient.js/jsbase/README.txt

 code.
 The strenghts of this library are:

-  * everything is written in 'modules', which provide their own namespace and are seperately loadable (certain modules do depend on others, but I tried to keep this down to a minimum)
+  * everything is written in 'modules', which provide their own namespace and are separately loadable (certain modules do depend on others, but I tried to keep this down to a minimum)

   * care has been taken that it's possible to use this library *at any time,